Link - Rear Legs Control

 • Backordered, shipping soon

-• Supports post-hip or pelvic surgery recovery
+• Supports safe healing after hip or pelvic surgery

-• Controls movement during orthopedic recovery
+• Gently controls leg movement during orthopedic recovery to prevent setbacks

 made in italy badge